greenymcgee/green-quest-api/README.md

 - System dependencies

 - [Mail Catcher](https://mailcatcher.me/)
-- Must open the project with `code .` from terminal for VSCode Ruby Prettier setup to work.
+- Must open the project with `code .` from terminal for VSCode Ruby Prettier.
+I think this has to do with the system ruby version. setup to work.
 - [Devise JWT](https://github.com/waiting-for-dev/devise-jwt)
 - [Pundit](https://github.com/varvet/pundit)